dongilbert/laravel-openapi-validation-middleware/README.md

 - PHP 7.2

 ### Installation
 Installation via composer is recommended.
 The Laravel Service provider will be auto-registered.
+You must also publish the configuration file and update the

 ```shell script
 composer require treblig/laravel-openapi-validation-middleware